 The minimum encoded average length $L^\star(X)$ in lossless compression of object $X$ is bounded as \cite{wyner1972upper,alon1994lower}

 Note that \eqref{eq:wyner} states that the optimum compressed length is below the entropy.
-This is a consequence of lifting the prefix condition: without prefix constraints one can indeed compress at an average rate slightly below the entropy \cite{wyner1972upper,szpankowski2011minimum}.
+This is a consequence of lifting the prefix condition: without prefix constraints one can compress at an average rate slightly below the entropy \cite{wyner1972upper,szpankowski2011minimum}.

-Consider the operational rate-cost function for control under variable-rate quantization, $R_{\mathrm{var}}(b)$, defined as the liminf of $r$ such that LQR cost $b$ and \eqref{eq:varq} are achievable in the limit of large $t$.
+The operational rate-cost function for control under variable-length quantization, $R_{\mathrm{var}}(b)$, is defined as the limsup of the infimum of $r$'s such that LQR cost $b$ and \eqref{eq:varq} are achievable in the limit of large $t$.
 It follows from \eqref{eq:wyner} that

-which implies the existence of a variable-rate quantizer whose average rate does not exceed the expressions in Theorems \ref{thm:maina} and \ref{thm:mainpoa}.
+which implies the existence of a variable-length quantizer whose average rate does not exceed the expressions in Theorems \ref{thm:maina} and \ref{thm:mainpoa}.
 Likewise, by \eqref{eq:alon2} and Jensen's inequality,